21 Mar How to Get rid of Mold in my Bathroom

 These types of moisture issues are commonly found in most homes, and aren’t indications of a bad housekeeper or messy habits – they’re all part of life.
 But they can be minimized once you’re aware they’re happening.
 If you suspect a problem with black mold in your bathroom, you might want to check these common spots that mold grows:

 - The bottom edge of the shower curtain

 - Between the toilet reservoir and the wall

 THE DIY MOLD REMOVAL APPROACH

-Removing mold promptly is so important because it causes adverse health effects and can cause serious long and short term harm.
+Removing bathroom mold removal Toronto promptly is so important because it causes adverse health effects and can cause serious long and short term harm.
 Scrubbing away at a moldy spot can release more of the harmful mycotoxins into the air, harming you and anyone else present.

 The last reason we never recommend trying to remove mold on your own is that none of the popular DIY removal methods actually work – they’re either too weak to kill the mold, or so toxic they might hurt you or damage your home, while not really harming the mold at all.
 Bleach is a common household chemical that is more dangerous than most people know – and totally ineffectual at doing more than injuring the surface layer of mold growth.

 WHEN IS IT TIME TO CALL IN THE PROS?

 Any time you spot mold growth or need to remove black mold in the bathroom, it’s best to have a professional come and assess the problem.
 Not only will they be able to quickly and efficiently locate the problem (which may be behind walls or baseboards as well as what’s visible), but they’ll be able to offer suggestions to reduce the cause behind the mold growth.
 Addressing that root cause is the single most important thing you can do to prevent mold from recurring, and after a safe and thorough mold removal, making necessary changes to your home or habits will ensure you never need to call for help again.